zulucoda/travel-agency/README.md

 Other:
 * I use `sass` to manage `css`, `bootstrap` and have created the layout using `flexbox`.
 * For my development workflow, I also use `Generate React Code` which is my own tool which I co-created with a colleague.
-We create this tool so that team members will easily conform to our agreed conversion.
+We created this tool so that team members will easily conform to our agreed conversion.
 Additionally, the tool promotes "test first" principles.
 * `Prettier` - Automatically formats code after every commit.
 * `Enzyme` for `view` (React Component) tests.